wincent/masochist/content/wiki/GPG key rotation notes.md

 ...
 ```

-One thing to note about all this, at least from the perspective of GitHub (at the time of writing), if you revoke any key (subkey or otherwise), _or_ if a key expires, [commits/tags signed with it no longer show up as verified](https://github.com/isaacs/github/issues/1099).
+~~One thing to note about all this, at least from the perspective of GitHub (at the time of writing), if you revoke any key (subkey or otherwise), _or_ if a key expires, [commits/tags signed with it no longer show up as verified](https://github.com/isaacs/github/issues/1099).
 FWIW, that sounds about right to me.
-If a key is revoked, I personally think that means all bets are off and GitHub is right not to show it as verified (it may even want to show the signing key as revoked, although I don't know if that is possible).
-If a key expires, that's another story, but it is technically difficult to distinguish between "immutable object signed and verified before key expired" and "immutable object _ostensibly_ signed before expiry but received _after_ it"; ie. GitHub can't really know (and nobody can with certainty) when the commit was made.
+If a key is revoked, I personally think that means all bets are off and GitHub is right not to show it as verified (it may even want to show the signing key as revoked, although I don't know if that is possible).~~ If a key expires, that's another story, but it is technically difficult to distinguish between "immutable object signed and verified before key expired" and "immutable object _ostensibly_ signed before expiry but received _after_ it"; ie. GitHub can't really know (and nobody can with certainty) when the commit was made.
 It can only know that it was signed with a key and that the key currently has a specific expiry date.
+(Update: As of June 2022, GitHub now [shows signatures as valid even after the signing keys have expired](https://github.blog/changelog/2022-05-31-improved-verification-of-historic-git-commit-signatures/)).

-It seems that using non-expiring keys makes the problem mostly go away.
+~~It seems that using non-expiring keys makes the problem mostly go away.
 You lose your "dead person's switch" though.
 On the balance, I think I probably still prefer expiring keys.
-For example, if I die and stop extending the expiry dates, and my commits/tags start showing up as unverified, that probably makes sense.
+For example, if I die and stop extending the expiry dates, and my commits/tags start showing up as unverified, that probably makes sense.~~

 I am probably going to let subkeys expire and add new ones.
 If I wanted to extend a subkey expiry date, I would do: